kurtisjunior/game-of-life/README.md

 ### To run tests on the client side

-Run the command NPM TEST for a summary of all tests, or NPM TEST < file name > to see the details of each test file.
+Run the command NPM TEST for a summary of all tests, or NPM TEST < file name > to see the descriptions associated with each test.

 Author: Kurtis Angell.